-The Bank measures its market risk in accordance with applicable laws, its internal policies and procedures and internationally accepted methodologies, which are implemented in line with the Bank's structure.
+The Bank measures its market risk according to applicable laws, its internal policies and procedures and internationally accepted methodologies, which are implemented in line with its structure, and reviews these continuously.
 Market risk is managed by measuring and limiting risk in accordance with these international standards, by allocating sufficient capital and minimising risk through hedging transactions.

-Market risk is defined as the risk that the Bank faces due to fluctuations in the market price of positions that it maintains on or off its balance sheet for trading purposes and is calculated daily using the VaR model.
+Market risk is defined as the risk that the Bank faces due to market price fluctuations in the positions that it maintains on or off its balance sheet for trading purposes and is calculated daily using the VaR model.
 The VaR is a measure of the maximum expected loss in the market price of a portfolio with a certain maturity at a certain confidence interval and a certain probability as a result of market value fluctuations.
 The VaR is calculated using a historical simulation method and two-year historical data at a 99% confidence interval.
 Regular backtesting is conducted to measure the reliability of the VaR model, which is also validated on an annual basis.
-Market risk is managed through capital, VaR and stop/loss limits approved by the Board.
-These limits, which are determined according to annual profit/loss targets, are monitored and reported daily by the Market Risk and Credit Risk Control Departments.
-In addition, a valuation function is performed by the Market and Structural Risk Department, which is independent from (and does not report to) the applicable line of business.
+The VaR limits are determined in accordance with capital allocations approved by the Board and dynamically updated in line with changes in the Bank's shareholders' equity.
+These limits are monitored and reported daily by the Market Risk and Credit Risk Control Departments.
+In addition, a valuation function is performed by the Market Risk and Credit Risk